Missale Iuxta Morem et Consuetudinem Sedis Valentiae

 Venice (Italy) — 1492

-13 masses by Saint Gregory and a colored engraving of Golgotha: the commission of a Mantuan was printed by a German and dedicated to the Valencian clergy
+International relations in 15th century Europe: 13 masses of Saint Gregory and a colored engraving of the Crucifixion, created by a German printer in Venice for a Mantuan cleric and dedicated to the Valencian clergy

 1. The work was published in 1492 and appended with a wonderfully detailed and colored engraving of Calvary